In this article we'll cover:

 Inventory management is crucial for suppliers, but is a challenging task since inventory levels constantly fluctuate.
 By linking an EDI integration platform to a back-end system, such as an ERP or TMS, suppliers can access an in-depth view of their end-to-end processes.
 This includes assessing inventory levels and warehouse capacity.

-Integrating EDI and TMS platforms will allow users to better manage the revolving door of inbound and outbound shipments.
-So instead of ending up with too much or too little inventory, companies can optimize their supply chain and keep consistent inventory levels more consistent.
+Integrating EDI and TMS platforms allows users to better manage the revolving door of inbound and outbound shipments.
+So instead of ending up with too much or too little inventory, companies can optimize their supply chain and keep inventory at appropriate and consistent levels.

 Business Cycle Speed